-For emission factors and activity data used for most of the Solid waste disposal category, the uncertainty estimate is ±40 per cent (table 7.2.10).
+For emission factors and activity data used for most of solid waste disposal, the uncertainty estimate is $\pm 40$ per cent (table 7.2.9).
 This is consistent with the estimates provided in the IPCC Guidelines (IPCC, 2006a).

-For managed municipal landfills, the emission factor uncertainty is set at this level because, while better-quality parameters are used in this category, some but not all of the estimates for CH4 recovery are based on metered gas-flow data.
+For managed municipal landfills, the emission factor uncertainty is set at this level because, while better-quality parameters are used in this category, some but not all of the estimates for $CH_4$ recovery are based on metered gas-flow data.